-In addition, as the International Student Adviser, the Director of Cultural Enrichment and Diversity provides supportive services to the international student population at Sage.
+In addition, as the International Student Adviser, the Director of Diversity & Inclusion provides supportive services to the international student population at Sage.

-The Office of Cultural Enrichment and Diversity also coordinates study abroad opportunities for all Sage students.
+The Office of Diversity & Inclusion also coordinates study abroad opportunities for all Sage students.
 The Sage Colleges requires a cumulative GPA of 2.75 to participate in a program abroad.
 Learn more about study abroad.

 Want to study for a semester at another college, but do not wish to travel to a foreign country?
 Consider a Domestic Exchange Program.